What do do while waiting for help that actually helps

 3. Seek different types of help at the same time

-For some reason, I approached getting help in a linear fashion.
+For some unknown reason, I approached getting help in a linear fashion.
 I went to our family doctor, who suggested a therapist, who suggested a psychiatrist, who eventually suggested the emergency room.
 You can seek different health care providers at the same time.
 Talk therapy is great, but it may not be enough.
-Rather than wait to find out if antidepressants were necessary, I wish I had requested a referral to a psychiatrist right off the bat because psychiatrists are in high demand.
+Rather than wait to find out if antidepressants were necessary, I wish I had requested a referral to a psychiatrist right off the bat because psychiatrists, I learned, are in short supply.
 If you find you don’t need their services in the end, you can easily remove your name from the waitlist.
 Likewise, you can use services such as the What’s Up Walk-In Clinics to fill the gaps between appointments.

 4. Be a vocal connector